CASP-Systems-BU/Gadget/README.md

    `./gadget config.txt`.

    This example generates the state access workload for a tumbling window operator.
 The results go to a file named `gadget.log`.
+Please note that to evaluate a KV store using Gadget, the KV store must be installed on the system. (please see [here](./replayer) for installing KV stores).

 ## Configure Gadget